Skip to main content

 KeyValueRequiredDescription

-valueValueExpressionfalseAn expression which evaluates to a value that can be used in permissions.
+valueValueExpressionfalseAn expression which evaluates to a value that can be used in permissions and various presets.

 fieldPath[RelationshipSourceFieldAccess]false